 This photo was shot through the scope at 200yds on 8.5 power.
 We now know that if a target of this size fits between the heavy portion of the cross hairs on 8.5 power, the target is roughly 200 yards away.

-Mueller Optics prefers targeted advertising with reviews in online journals and word of mouth endorsements from satisfied customers rather than mass-market advertising.
+Mueller Optics prefers targeted advertising with reviews in online journals and word-of-mouth endorsements from satisfied customers rather than mass-market advertising.
 This allows us to greatly reduce advertising costs associated with mass-market advertising.
 By doing so, we can eliminate these costs from the price of our products.
 In all, we don’t feel you should be paying the excessively high costs of today’s advertising which can cost in excess of $5,000 for just one Magazine ad.
 Please help us in promoting our line by spreading the word about Mueller’s new line of Rifle Scopes so we can continue to offer our products at a reduced rate.
-Helping us promote our line can be done in many way’s and can include such places as; Online Hunting and Shooting forums, Rifle Ranges, Sporting Goods Stores, Hunting Trips, Guide Services, etc…Mueller Optics greatly appreciates your support and would like to thank you in advance for taking the time to mention our new line of Mueller Rifle Scopes.
+Helping us promote our line can be done in many ways and can include such places as; Online Hunting and Shooting Forums, Rifle Ranges, Sporting Goods Stores, Hunting Trips, Guide Services, etc…Mueller Optics greatly appreciates your support and would like to thank you in advance for taking the time to mention our new line of Mueller Rifle Scopes.

 Different objective sizes, shooting comfort, and fast target acquisition are the main factors when choosing a ring height.
 Make sure your scope rings lift the scope high enough that the lower lip of the objective does not touch the barrel.
-Make sure that the rings clear the scope from the action.
+Make sure that the rings clear the scope of the action.
 Bolt-action guns have an extension that rises to the side and upward as the gun is cocked to reload the chamber.
 Be sure that the rings are large enough to raise the scope above the handle of the bolt as it is drawn back.
 Adjust the ring height to your shooting style.
 The real key to determining proper scope ring height is to find the scope location that is most comfortable for you.
 Try a variety of heights and choose the size that places the front lens in front of your eye when you take a comfortable and consistent shooting position.
-Some scopes are limited on their internal adjustment range and there is no choice but to mount the scope as close to the barrel as possible without touching it.
-This is to eliminate the use of the adjustment range in the scope, because the scope is lacking the amount of adjustment that other scopes may have.
+Some scopes are limited in their internal adjustment range and there is no choice but to mount the scope as close to the barrel as possible without touching it.
+This is to eliminate the use of the adjustment range in the scope because the scope is lacking the amount of adjustment that other scopes may have.

 We recommend using Burris Signature Zee Rings™ because they offer inserts that clarify a true mount without putting a bind on the tube of the scope.
-If the Burris rings are not an option for someone we always recommend a good horizontal split ring, vertical split rings can make it difficult to mount and may put a stress on the main tube of the scope.
+If the Burris rings are not an option for someone we always recommend a good horizontal split ring, vertical split rings can make it difficult to mount and may put stress on the main tube of the scope.
 This is hard to determine when using vertically split rings.
 We always suggest having a reputable/experienced gunsmith or an authorized Mueller Optics dealer mount the scope for the customer.

 Mueller doesn’t offer an option for a reticle change in the Mueller Line of scopes.
 The reticle that is offered with each scope is the only option for that scope.
-There are companies out there that do install custom reticles but keep in mind, this will void the warranty on a Mueller scope.
+There are companies out there that do install custom reticles but keep in mind, that this will void the warranty on a Mueller scope.

-If all of these tests have been performed and your Mueller scope is still not performing than the scope needs to be sent back to Mueller to be evaluated.
+If all of these tests have been performed and your Mueller scope is still not performing then the scope needs to be sent back to Mueller to be evaluated.
 We recommend that Mueller customers deal directly with Mueller Optics for warranty service.
 This way Mueller can find the problem and address the issue, with a solution.